-Iran’s image of being a terrorist driven, American bashing, nuclear weapon holding, burka clad society is something that has been highly driven mainly by western media.
+In fact, Iran remains as one of the most stable countries in the Middle East.
 While breaking the rules of the Islamic society (including drinking alcohol, taking drugs and engaging in sexual activity with locals) can result in deportation, arrest or worse, general travel here is completely safe.

 Currency in Iran – Two names, One Currency

 Take US Dollars or Euros with you to Iran and change them up into Iranian Rial at the local exchange offices (not the dodgy guys on the street or at the hotels which have the lower government exchange rate).
 Before you know it, you have millions of Rials and it all looks easy.

 However, while ALL notes state ‘Rial’ there is another ‘currency’ or ‘super unit’ that is used – Toman – which is not listed on any note or coin.

-Toman is simply one tenth of the Rial price, so when the day came that I was presented with my dinner bill of “37,000”.
+So when the day came that I was presented with my dinner bill of “37,000”.
 I was quietly chuffed that my food had cost the equivalent of $1.5, but this was, in fact, the price in Toman.